Patricio Aylwin

-Despite resistance from elements of the Chilean military and government after his election, Aylwin was staunch in his support for the Chilean National Commission for Truth and Reconciliation which exposed the systematic brutalities of the dictatorship.
+Born in Viña del Mar, to British descent on his father's side, Alywin was an active politician since 1945.
+He was first elected Senator in 1965, and later became president of the Senate in 1971 under Salvador Allende's administration.
+After the 1973 coup, he led the Christian Democrat party on two separate occasions, and was elected president in 1989.
+His administration was defined by social and economic reforms, the latter of which led to a significant decrease in Chilean homeless population.
+Alywin was also a staunch supporter of the Chilean National Commission for Truth and Reconciliation, which sought to persecute those involved in human rights violations during the dictatorship.

 Early life

 Aylwin, the eldest of the five children of Miguel Aylwin and Laura Azócar, was born in Viña del Mar.
 An excellent student, he enrolled in the Law School of the University of Chile where he became a lawyer, with the highest distinction, in 1943.
 He served as professor of administrative law, first at the University of Chile (1946–1967) and also at the School of Law of the Pontifical Catholic University of Chile (1952–1960).
 He was also professor of civic education and political economy at the National Institute (1946–1963).
 His brother, Andrés, was also a politician.

 On 29 September 1948, he was married to Leonor Oyarzún Ivanovic.
-They had five children (his daughter Mariana worked as a minister in subsequent governments) and 14 grandchildren (among them, popular telenovela and film actress Paz Bascuñán).
+They had five children (his daughter Mariana worked as a minister in subsequent governments) and 14 grandchildren (among them, telenovela and film actress Paz Bascuñán).